THE

 that a child protection officer may, before taking a child into custody examine

-neglected child is in the custody of his parent or guardian, the officer shall
+destitute and neglected child is in the custody of his parent or guardian, the

-not take him into custody but shall in the first instance, make a report to the
+officer shall not take him into custody but shall in the first instance, make a

-Court, unless the child is found begging or is a victim of an offence alleged
+report to the Court, unless the child is found begging or is a victim of an

-taken into custody in accordance with section 24, he shall immediately be
+neglected child is taken into custody in accordance with section 24, he shall

-produced before the Court and if immediate production of the child before the
+immediately be produced before the Court and if immediate production of the

-Court is not possible due to any reason, shall immediately be taken to the
+child before the Court is not possible due to any reason, shall immediately be

-nearest child protection institution for temporary custody till his production
+taken to the nearest child protection institution for temporary custody till

 26. Court may direct production of child by parent

-(ii) if it appears to the Court that the child is likely to be
+it appears to the Court that the child is likely to be removed from the

-removed from the jurisdiction of the Court or is concealed, may issue a search
+jurisdiction of the Court or is concealed, may issue a search warrant for the

-warrant for the production of the child, and order his immediate admission to a
+production of the child, and order his immediate admission to a child

-section 26 shall examine on oath the person who has brought the child or made
+produced under section 26 shall examine on oath the person who has brought the

-the report and record the substance of such examination and may order the
+child or made the report and record the substance of such examination and may

-admission of the child to a child protection institution pending any further
+order the admission of the child to a child protection institution pending any

 (2) On